 Drugs and Devices

 Use the generic drug name (or generic name followed by trade name in parentheses).
-Include manufacturer and their location (city and country) for drugs and devices.
+Include the manufacturer and their location (city and country) for drugs and devices.

 Abbreviations